meghaquamara/personal-website/_publications/2024-01-01-quamara2024safety.md

 ---
-title: "Where do safety and security mutually reinforce? a multi-level model-based approach for a consistent interplay"
+title: "Where do safety and security mutually reinforce?
+A multi-level model-based approach for a consistent interplay"
 collection: publications
 category: conferences
 authors: "Megha Quamara, Christina Kolb, Ankur Lohachab"